Hong Kong street food: Development in 20th century

 In the 1950s, facing the economic downturn and high unemployment rate, the majority of grass roots were forced to become itinerant hawkers to maintain their livelihood.
 Owing to the limited resources, rough canopies, cooking stove and wooden carts were used.
 Considering the effectiveness and convenience, they sold the snacks on mobile carts in the main streets to maximise revenue.
 During the post-war period, the political stability and economic development of Hong Kong attracted immigrants from Mainland China.
 At that time, 300,000 of them worked as hawkers, including street food hawkers.
 The growth in the number of itinerant hawkers fostered the development of street food culture.
 These hawkers mainly served the lower-income group.
 These stalls were in form of junkers, a kind of wooden car with wheels, allowing these junkers to be pulled and pushed around.
 The food was very often cheap in price and with many variations.
 They became very popular during 1950s to 1960s.
-However, the Hong Kong government has banned these type of shops in order to build a hygienic image of the society while maintaining public health.
+However, the Hong Kong government has banned these types of shops in order to build a hygienic image of the society while maintaining public health.
 Thus, the owners attempted to run their business in a shop instead of utilizing their own junkers.
 Although the original style of "wooden junkers service" has more or less been changed, the types of food being sold are the same as those in the past.